valleria05/zeitbook-backend/README.md

 **Return a post object with comments**
 ----
-  Returns a json object contains a post and all of its comments.
+  Returns a JSON object containing a post and its comments.

 * **URL**